 These are the steps in the appeal process:

-• Reconsideration: Requesting reconsideration means asking an SSA agent who wasn’t involved in the initial decision to take a look at your claim.
+- Reconsideration: Requesting reconsideration means asking an SSA agent who wasn’t involved in the initial decision to take a look at your claim.
 It also creates the opportunity to present new evidence, which can be crucial to getting the claim approved.

-• ALJ Hearing: An administrative law judge reviews the initial decision and the reconsideration decision in a hearing.
+- ALJ Hearing: An administrative law judge reviews the initial decision and the reconsideration decision in a hearing.
 This is another opportunity to submit evidence and to make your case in person, before the judge.
 Hearings are typically held within 75 miles of the benefits seeker’s home and can also be conducted by video.

-• Appeals Council Review: If the judge agrees with the decision to deny your claim, you can ask the SSA appeals council to review the judge’s decision.
+- Appeals Council Review: If the judge agrees with the decision to deny your claim, you can ask the SSA appeals council to review the judge’s decision.
 The council can affirm the decision, reverse it or send the case back to the ALJ for additional review.

-• Federal Court Review: This is the last option for a person whose claim is denied.
-You can ask a federal judge to review the decision and you have an opportunity to make arguments, with the help of a lawyer.
+- Federal Court Review: This is the last option for a person whose claim is denied.
+You can ask a federal judge to review the decision, and you have an opportunity to make arguments, with the help of a lawyer.

 Our lawyers pride themselves on the personal attention that we give to each and every client.
-We work directly with clients to understand their unique individual circumstances and craft an approach that meets their needs.
+Attorneys work directly with clients to understand their unique individual circumstances and craft an approach that meets their needs.

-To schedule an appointment with the Garden City SSDI lawyers at Turley Redmond & Rosasco, call 516-745-5666 or contact us online.
-We offer a free consultation, with convenient office locations in Garden City, as well as Shirley, and Ronkonkoma.
+To schedule an appointment with a Garden City Social Security attorney, call 516-745-5666 or contact us online.
+We offer a free consultation, with convenient office locations in Garden City, as well as Shirley and Ronkonkoma.

 585 Stewart Avenue,